Chadowo/chadowo.github.io/_posts/2024-01-05-new-way-to-export-gosu-games.md

 the one you're probably using).

 Ok, so how do we use it to export a game?
 Well, firstly we'll need a way to use Gosu from MRuby itself, and lucky for us someone has already done that, in the form of a mgem (equivalent of a gem for MRuby, it's not so much like a gem since MRuby has no package manager whatsoever): [mruby-gosu](https://github.com/cyberarm/mruby-gosu) by Cyberarm.

-Then what's left is integrating all of this onto an app!
+Then what's left is integrating all of this together!

 ## My Wrapper